The Eastern Massachusetts Radio Timeline: the 1940s

 Boston, at 460 MHz, using a 16-MHz channel and the CBS color

 system.
 Similar applications are made in Los Angeles,

 Chicago, and St. Louis.
-(CBS would eventually build
+(CBS would eventually acquire

-conventional TV in those cities, but not in Boston.)
+conventional TV licenses in those cities, but not in

 - Sept.
 14